 Gripe water can be administered to your baby in a variety of ways.
 While it’s typically given through an oral syringe or dropper, you can also mix gripe water with breastmilk or formula before feeding.
 However, putting gripe water in milk may reduce its efficacy.

-As mentioned, you'll want to make sure you've read all the gripe water ingredients and instructions carefully.
-You should double-check the ingredients to make sure it's alcohol-free, sucrose-free and also that it doesn't contain carbo vegetabilis (this can cause constipation).
-You'll also want to make sure you're getting the dose right for your little one too.
+As mentioned, you'll want to carefully read all the gripe water ingredients and instructions.
+You should double-check the ingredients to ensure they are alcohol- and sucrose-free and don't contain carbo vegetables (which can cause constipation).
+You'll also want to ensure you get the dose right for your little one.

 Alternatives to gripe water

-As the jury is still out on whether gripe water can help your baby, there are some alternative ways to help soothe the spasms in baby's gut that cause the pain of colic, and reduce the air bubbles that can cause wind and stomach pain.
+As the jury is still out on whether gripe water can help your baby, there are some alternative ways to soothe the spasms in your baby's gut that cause colic pain and reduce the air bubbles that can cause wind and stomach pain.

 Try some tummy time

-Some pressure on baby's tummy can help provide some relief to them.
-Not only does this help strengthen their neck muscles, but it's also very fun for baby and helps you bond.
-Remember, tummy time should only be done when baby is awake and alert, baby should always sleep on their back.
+Some pressure on a baby's tummy can help provide some relief.
+Not only does this help strengthen their neck muscles, but it's also very fun for the baby and helps you bond.
+Remember, tummy time should only be done when the baby is awake and alert; the baby should always sleep on its back.

 If your little one is currently a bit too small for tummy time on the floor, you can try adding some pressure to their tiny tummy by placing your hand on baby's tummy while you're winding them or lying baby down on your lap or in their bed or cot and giving them a little tummy rub.